girlie - girl

 slapstick - knockabout comedy or humour, farce, horseplay

 Muldoon, William (1852-1933) - Irish-American wrestler.
 His biography (1929) is Muldoon, the Solid Man of Sport.
 Mr Sultan (JJQ, 5,4) holds Pat Mullen, Tom Mallon, Dan Meldon, Don Maldon to be identical with Muldoon, and all identical with the ancient Irish hero Maelduin.
-A Muldoon's Picnic is a chaotic mess.
+A Muldoon's Picnic, according to Mrs Atherton's mother, is a complete shambles.

 solid - of sound mind, sane, sober minded + W.J.
 Ashcroft, Dublin music hall performer, 'The Solid Man' (because of his famous rendering of song Muldoon the Solid Man), appeared in Dan Lowrey's Music Hall.